elemental/elemental-web/source/doc-dev/lapack-like/funcs.rst

 is thrown.

 .. cpp:function:: void HPDInverse( UpperOrLower uplo, Matrix<F>& A )
-.. cpp:function:: void HPDInverse( UpperOrLower uplo, DistMatrix<F>& A )
+.. cpp:function:: void HPDInverse( UpperOrLower uplo, AbstractDistMatrix<F>& A )

    Overwrite the `uplo` triangle of the HPD matrix `A` with the same triangle of the inverse of `A`.